What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 What can employers do with regard to background checks and inquiries in Angola?

 Criminal records: For anti-discriminatory reasons, criminal record checks are permitted only for specific positions (e.g. security staff, people working with vulnerable individuals or regulated roles in the financial sector).
 The treatment of such information is protected under the Data Protection Law.
-Employers cannot demand this information from job applicants and only an employee can obtain his or her criminal reports from the relevant authorities.
+Employers cannot demand this information from job candidates and only an employee can obtain his or her criminal reports from the relevant authorities.
 Criminal records should be requested from foreign non-resident employees, as a clean criminal record is legally required for such employees.

 Drug screening: As a rule, drug screening is prohibited in Angola and there are no rules governing the matter.